How to Become an Electrician in Arizona

 Electrician Apprenticeship Programs in Arizona

-If you choose an apprenticeship program over a certificate or degree, you have two more choices: union or non-union apprenticeship.
-There are two union programs in Arizona, in Tucson and Phoenix, which are offered through the International Brotherhood of Electrical Workers Union and the National Electrical Contractors Alliance, Arizona chapter.
-These are organized through Joint Apprenticeship and Training Committees (JATC).
-In Arizona, these are Globe-Miami Electrical JATC (no website), Phoenix Electrical JATC, and the Tucson Electrical JATC.
-To be accepted you must have a high school diploma or GED, basic math and algebra skills, and transportation.
-The programs take five years to complete and include 900 hours of class instruction and 8,000 hours of hands-on training.
+If you choose an apprenticeship program instead of a certificate or degree, you have two options: union or non-union apprenticeship.
+Union apprenticeships in Arizona are available in Tucson and Phoenix through the International Brotherhood of Electrical Workers (IBEW) and the National Electrical Contractors Alliance (NECA), Arizona chapter.
+These programs are managed by Joint Apprenticeship and Training Committees (JATC), including Globe-Miami Electrical JATC (no website), Phoenix Electrical JATC, and Tucson Electrical JATC.

 Arizona Schools for Electricians